SerkanSipahi/app-decorators/docs/libs/router.md

 	},

 	// Info: scope must be an instanceof HTMLElement
-	// Now your routes will be only performe in <navigation>.
+	// Now your routes will be only perform in <navigation>.
 	scope: navigation
 });
 ```